johnalison/obsidian-notes/Input/Books/Knowledge, Reality, and Value.md

 Great!
 Entertaining and Educational.
-Reminds me of [[Everything and More]] Very good general introduction to Philosophy.
+The tone reminds me of [[Everything and More]] Very good general introduction to Philosophy.

 Focuses on the implications of the "common sense" intuitions of the first-person self.